SRombauts/UEGitPlugin/README.md

 ![Moved/Renamed](Screenshots/Icons/Renamed.png)

 ### Supported features
-- initialize a new Git local repository ('git init') to manage your UE4 Game Project
+- initialize a new Git local repository ('git init') to manage your UE Game Project
   - can also create an appropriate .gitignore file as part of initialization
   - can also create a .gitattributes file to enable Git LFS (Large File System) as part of initialization
   - can also enable Git LFS 2.x File Locks as part of initialization